xvillaneau/adventofcode-python/README.md

 ## Disclaimer

 * _Most of this is not good code_.
 It is either undocumented, untested, full of assumptions, slow, or broken.
 Maybe all of the above.
-* I have years of experience writing Python but I am by no means an expert.
-I try to follow best practices and point out where I explicitly do not, but don't take my word for it.
+* I have years of experience writing Python.
+I try to follow best practices and point out where I explicitly do not.
 * I try to make my solutions run reasonably fast, at the very least not take more than several seconds.
 I have no reference for what's considered fast or slow, so any claim I make about code being optimized is potentially very very wrong.
 * I don't think my solutions are particularly exotic, but that's subjective.
 This is mostly "normal" Python.